Your DGSOM, Your Community

 As a leadership, we feel that there is a lack of basic Healthcare Systems information in our main curriculum, so we want to supplement our learning with student-led lectures, discussion, and supplemental resources in the form of e-mail newsletters.
 Ideally, the information we learn in the interest group can eventually be integrated into our main curriculum.
 While the information on health policy is available at DGSOM through an MPH dual degree or the Healthcare selective, many students simply do not have the time or ability to take these routes.
 This interest group seeks to significantly lower the barrier to seeking basic knowledge on our healthcare system.

-• Student Coordinators: Mary Lee, Ava Mousavi, Lara Tang
+• Student Advisors: Mary Lee, Ava Mousavi, Lara Tang

 • Faculty Advisor: Angela Chen, MD